NaturalHistoryMuseum/nhm-windshaft-app/README.md

 - ```postgres_pass```: The postgres password;
 - ```geometry_field```: The geometry field.
 This cannot be configured per request, and must be constant.
 The default on the Ckan plugin in '_the_geom_webmercator';
 - ```num_workers```: The number of workers to run.
 If the application is CPU bound, then this should be equal to the number of CPUs and no more;
 - ```worker_max_requests```: The maximum number of requests a worker will server.
 When reached the worker will be closed and a new one spawned.
-Set to 0 to disable this feature.
+Set to 0 to disable this feature;
+- ```restart_on_close```: If true, worker processes will stop and restart when clients unexpectedly close connections.